Read in conjunction with simulation experiments

 This module will discuss a typical pump/motor circuit and demonstrates how pressure and flow can be controlled in the system.
 It also demonstrates the typical power loss using fixed pumps and flow control valves which can generate heat in a system.
 It also shows how this can be eliminated using a pressure compensated pump.

-In this circuit, the directional valve is set with supply flow to tank.
+Go to the experiment section and select 'Open centre directional control valve' from the drop down menu.
+The directional valve is set with supply flow to tank.
 The fixed displacement pump is creating flow but it is directed straight to the reservoir so the load does not create any pressure and losses and power input are low.

 With the directional valve supplying the flow to the motor inlet, the motor will rotate.
 The supply pressure will be the same as the load pressure.
 Changing the load pressure changes the supply pressure.